 Mix 6 to 10 drops of PasteMaker thoroughly into a pea-sized lump of fresh clay.
 The amount you add will determine the consistency of the prepared oil paste.
 Immediately scrape the paste into a small, lidded, airtight container.

 Here's how I make oil paste with PasteMaker: I start by cutting off a small piece of fresh clay and scraping it onto a glass disc or sheet.
 I prefer using a glass surface for preparing my oil paste (or any type of metal clay paste or slip) because it' makes it easy to scrape up the clay and oil mixture efficiently.
 I add just a few drops of PasteMaker initially, mashing it into the clay thoroughly with a palette knife.
 Then I add more drops of PasteMaker one drop at a time, blending in each drop with the palette knife very thoroughly, until I get the peanut butter or toothpaste consistency I want.
 As soon as I have achieved the desired consistency, I scrape the prepared oil paste into one of the small glass jars with tight screw-on lids that I've saved from sample-size or travel-size cosmetics and lip gloss and cleaned thoroughly for this purpose.

 How to Use Metal Clay Oil Paste Made with Sherri Haab PasteMaker Solution

-The prepared slip or paste can be used to join leather-hard, bone-dry or fired silver clay components, including repairs of fired pieces.
-It also can be used to join bronze or copper clay components in any state—damp, leather-hard, bone-dry, or fired, and it's great for repairing fired pieces.
+The prepared silver paste can be used to join leather-hard, bone-dry or fired silver clay components, including making repairs to fired pieces.
+The prepared bronze or copper paste can be used to join moist, leather-hard or bone dry bronze or copper clay components.

 How to Make Homemade Oil Paste from PMC Silver Metal Clay